scottc95665-work/dora/README.md

 Assuming that Dora's IP address is 192.168.99.100, the Dora should be able to handle **GET** requests like:

     % curl -X GET --header 'Accept: application/json' http://192.168.99.100:8080/application

+## Building and publishing docker image with Elasticsearch + X-Pack

+The following command will build a versioned docker image with Elasticsearch 5.3.2 + X-Pack and publish it to DockerHub as `cwds/elasticsearch_xpack_data`

+    % ./gradlew :docker-es-xpack:dockerEsXpackPublish

+A developer might want to set the following environment variables prior running that command locally:
+- BUILD_ENV=WIN_DEV
+- DOCKERHUB_ORG=\<own Docker ID\>

+_**It is not recommended to publish the docker image with Elasticsearch + X-Pack to public repository**_

 ## Running docker container with Elasticsearch + X-Pack